Kleiber/kad/example/README.md

 service-kad   NodePort   10.43.231.170   <none>        8080:30007/TCP   30s
 ```

+We create a service to be able to connect with the server that we start in our application.
+Then we expose this service locally to connect.

 ```bash
 $ kubectl port-forward svc/service-kad 8080
 Forwarding from 127.0.0.1:8080 -> 8080
 Forwarding from [::1]:8080 -> 8080
 ```

+Finally we can make requests to our server.

 ```bash
 $ curl http://127.0.0.1:8080/hello